 - A list of all medication you currently take, including over the counter medications such as aspirin, vitamins, and herbal supplements

 - Information regarding your tobacco and alcohol use

-How The Procedure Is Performed
+How Is The Body Implants Procedure Performed?

 Your Body Implant procedure will be performed in our state of the art surgical suite or at one of the area hospitals where our surgeons are privileged.